-The project involves an 19 day travel and working stay in the village.
-However the fundraising and preparation work will take place over an extended period of 6 months or more, leading up to the in-country phase.
+The project involves a 19 day travel and working stay in the village.
+However the fundraising and preparation work will take place over an extended period of 6 months or more, leading up to the expedition.

 The core dates cover a 19 day period, which starts with your arrival in Kathmandu.
 The second day is a rest, briefing and sightseeing day.
 We fly up into the mountains on day 3 and arrive into the village on day 4.
-We then live, work and experience the local way of life and undertake the project up until day 16.
-We head back to Lukla (a 2 day walk) for our return to Kathmandu on day 18.
+We then live, work and experience the local way of life and undertake the project in this stunningly beautiful part of the world up until day 15.
+We then head back to Lukla (a 2 day walk) for our return to Kathmandu on day 18.